Little Senegal (film)

 Little Senegal is a 2001 Algerian film directed by Rachid Bouchareb.
 It was Algeria's submission to the 73rd Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

-Alloune, a guide at the museum of slavery on the Gorée island decides to go to New York to look for his descendants who were deported there.
-His trip takes him from the Southern country's fields to Harlem in New York where he finds one person from his family.
+Alloune, a guide at the museum of slavery on the Gorée island of Senegal, decides to go to New York City to look for his descendants who were deported there.
+His trip takes him from Senegal's fields to Le Petit Senegal in the Harlem neighborhood of Manhattan, where he finds one person from his family.

 Description

-The purpose of the movie is to explore the African roots of Black-American people who claim African origins but ignore their cultural past.
-The movie led to the attribution of the name Little Senegal to a district in New York populated with Senegalese people, located in Harlem on 116 West Street, between the 5th and the 8th Avenue.
+The purpose of the movie is to explore the African roots of Black American people who claim African origins but ignore their cultural past.
+The movie led to the attribution of the name Little Senegal to a district in Upper Manhattan populated with Senegalese and other West African people, located in Harlem on West 116th Street, between Fifth and Eighth Avenues.